ksirx/fa22-cse110-lab4/expose/javascript/part2.md

 B) Accessing the value of the Grad Year property in the student object

-``
+`student['Grad Year']`

-- Calling the function for the greeting property in the student object
+C) Calling the function for the greeting property in the student object

+`student.greeting()`

-- Accessing the name property of the object in the Favorite Teacher property in student
+D) Accessing the name property of the object in the Favorite Teacher property in student

+`student["Favorite Teacher"].name`

-- Access index zero in the array of the courseLoad property of the student object
+E) Access index zero in the array of the courseLoad property of the student object

+`student.course[0]`

 # Basic Operators & Type Conversion